Shottermill & Haslemere F.C.: History

 The club was established in 2001 as a merger of Shottermill and Haslemere.
 The new club initially played in the Surrey County Senior League, taking over from Shottermills league position.
 They joined the Combined Counties League when it formed a new Division One in 2003.
 In 2006 they left the CCL and dropped into the Premier Division of the Surrey County Intermediate League (Western).

 Their first season in the Surrey County Intermediate League (Western), saw the club get to the final of the Surrey County Intermediate Cup, losing 2–0 to Epsom Eagles Senior.

 In 2011–12, Shottermill and Haslemere finished fourth in Surrey County Intermediate League (Western) Premier, and reached the League Cup final losing 3–1 to Worplesdon Phoenix.

+The club won silverware for the first time in over ten years, when the Reserves beat Staines & Lammas (Middlesex) F.C 2–1 at Westfield Stadium Woking, to lift the 2022-23 Surrey County Intermediate League Premier Reserves Challenge Cup.

 Ground

 Shottermill & Haslemere play their home games at Haslemere Recreational Ground, Scotland Lane, GU27 3AN.
+Training also takes place at the Rec during summer months, with The Edge leisure centre being used throughout the course of the season.